 - Find HR factsheets (free registration required) from the CIPD.

-- Find out about protecting your intellectual property from the Intellectual Property Office (0300 300 2000).
+- Find out about protecting your intellectual property on the GOV.UK website or call the Intellectual Property Office (0300 300 2000).

 - Find out about the innovation and IP services offered by the British Library Business and IP Centre National Network.